bitrise-io/devcenter/_articles/en/getting-started/connecting-to-services/connecting-to-an-apple-service-with-apple-id.md

 3. Scroll down to the **Apple service connection** section.
 4. Select the **Apple ID authentication** for the app to use.
 It displays the connection method of the app owner and other team members with admin authority. ![](/img/appleidteam.jpg)

 The Step is now able to connect to an Apple service during your build.

-Please note that there is NO NEED TO MODIFY any Step input fields manually since these are automatically populated once the connection is set up.
+{% include message_box.html type="important" title="No Step input modification needed" content="Please note that there is NO NEED TO MODIFY ANY STEP INPUT  fields manually since these are automatically populated once the connection is set up."%}